Monday, January 28, 2008

 Yes, the above images are of real environments and not shots of miniature models.
 The effect is quite startling and was pioneered by Olivo Barbieri; an Italian artist and photographer.

-ly released screens of the upcoming game King's Story:
+Now take a look of some recently released screens of the upcoming game King's Story:

 Depth-of-field blurring is commonly used in 1st and 3rd person perspective games to provide the environments with a sense of scale and realism.
 It seems King's Story developers: Cing Inc./Town Factory, have deliberately used the depth-of-field-effect in an overhead viewpoint to try and emulate the miniaturizing effect of tilt-shift lenses, keeping only a small portion of the scene in complete focus.
 To me the effect is quite charming and compliments the game's art style very well.